-Numbe r of ordinary sh ares of PHP1 00 each
+Number of ordinary shares of PHP1 00 each

+Balance Balance

+as at as at

-Balance as at 1.1.2015 Bought Sold Balance as at 31.12.2015
+1.1.2015 Bought Sold 31.12.2015

 Shares in a subsidiary, GHL Systems Philippines, Inc.

-Loh Wee Hian 1 - - .
-1

-Kanagaraj Lorenz 1 - - .
-1
+Loh Wee Hian 1 - - 1 Kanagaraj Lorenz 1 - - 1

 By virtue of his interest in the shares of the Company, Loh Wee Hian is also deemed to be interested in the ordinary shares of all the subsidiaries to the extent that the Company has an interest.